shikangpeng/LongiGate/README.md

 A JavaScript utility to detect the subject’s timestamp.
 - Allows entry only if the current time matches the expected Session 2 date/time
 - Otherwise, shows a message instructing them when to return
 - *Optional:* For non-dependent condition, you may use an API or GoogleSheet to update timestamps.
+Or integrate the timeStamp.js with cookieRepetitionBlock.js so the script can read timestamp info in the cookie.

 <div align="center">
   <img src="./assets/timeDetect.png" width="400"/>